-At the heart of the human and relational is the Divine.
-If we are not giving attention to this relational reality then we are not attending to the God in this reality.
-After all The Gospel of Luke has Jesus saying ‘the kingdom of God is among/within you’ not your stuff (Luke17:21) *.
-And the rich young man cannot break the ‘relationship’ he has with his riches, a break that is part of the process of letting go into the freedom of growth in communion with Divine Love (Luke18:18-23).
-We all have things we hold too dear and so place them between us, others, and the divine life.
+At the heart of the relational is the Divine Life.
+If we are not giving attention to the relational, then we cannot attend to God.
+After all The Gospel of Luke has Jesus saying ‘the kingdom of God is among/within you’ not your stuff (Luke 17:21).
+And the rich man of Luke’s Gospel could not break the possessive relationship he had with his stuff, a break that is part of the process of letting go into the fullness of communion with divine Love (Luke 18:18-23).
+We all have things we hold too dear and in so doing place them between ourselves, others, and God.

 To put it simply, an uncluttered life (both externally and internally) has a real chance of experiencing the depths of divine communion in God.
-The Rule, in its wisdom and practical clarity, is faithful to this spiritual truth.
+The rule, in its wisdom and practical clarity, is faithful to this spiritual truth.
 External simplicity serves the among you of Luke 17:21 and internal simplicity serves the within you.
-And both affect the other.
+Both affect the other.

-Sharing of course can go beyond possessions.
+And possessions are not just material.
 What about our time, our knowledge, our resources?
 What about our very selves?
-The reality of sacrifice as a giving of ourselves lives on in a marriage, the family, in our workplaces – anywhere that there is a project, a reality, a group, and a situation that is bigger than ego and asking for our participation.
-Benedict knows this and trains us in a yes to it through the sharing of essentials.
+The reality of sacrifice as a giving of ourselves lives on in marriage and committed relationship, in family, in workplaces – anywhere there is a project, a reality, a group, a situation that is bigger than me, asking for our attention.
+Benedict knows this and trains us in a yes to it through the sharing of a minimum of essentials.

-* The Greek word entos can be translated as both among and within.
+The Greek word entos, used in this passage from Luke, can be translated as both among and within.

 en esta parte del mundo , el tema del poseer (en todas sus formas) es motivo de continua refleccion en nuestra vida de fe . gracias por tus aportes . un abrazo.